Pensacola, Florida: Pelican Drop

 The Pelican Drop was a New Year's Eve celebration that took place each year in downtown Pensacola.
-At the ceremony, a pelican, the city's mascot, was dropped instead of the typical New Year's ball.
+At the ceremony, an aluminum pelican, the city's mascot, was dropped instead of the typical New Year's ball.
 The event included live music and fireworks.
-Since 2008, The Pelican Drop has become a significant attraction in the area, drawing in crowds of up to 50,000 local residents, making it one of the largest events of its kind in the Central Time Zone.
-In 2014, the event was named as one of the Top 20 Events in the Southeast by the Southeast Tourism Society.
+From 2008 to 2018, The Pelican Drop was a significant attraction in the area, drawing in crowds of up to 50,000 local residents and visitors, making it one of the largest events of its kind in the Central Time Zone.
+In 2014, the event was named as one of the top-20 events in the Southeast by the Southeast Tourism Society.

 History

 The First Pelican Drop New Year's Celebration took place in 2008.
-The Pensacola News Journal released an article stating that the CRA (or Pensacola Community Redevelopment Agency) was working on making a new kind of New Year's Eve celebration.
-The paper said that the celebration will be held at the Plaza Ferdinand VII and will also be live on WEAR-TV; beginning with the 2017 celebration, events were carried in simulcast on WEAR's Website.
+The Pensacola News Journal released an article stating that the Pensacola Community Redevelopment Agency was planning a new kind of New Year's Eve celebration, to be held at the Plaza Ferdinand VII and broadcast live on WEAR-TV; beginning with the 2017 celebration, events were carried in simulcast on WEAR's website.
 Almost 45,000 people showed up for the event, including residents of Mobile, Alabama (which hosts its own competing drop, a Moon Pie), Milton, Florida, Navarre, Florida, and Destin, Florida.

 In December 2019, organizers announced that the Pelican Drop had been canceled due to financial issues and the burden the event had caused on local police and public services.
-A smaller fireworks display, which does not require the same amount of traffic disruption, will be held instead.
+A smaller fireworks display, which does not require the same amount of traffic disruption, would be held, instead.

 The pelican was made and designed by Emmett Andrews LLC.
-Made of polished aluminum and decorated with over 2,000 lights, the bird has a 17 ft wingspan and is 12 ft high.
+Made of polished aluminum and decorated with over 2,000 lights, the bird had a 17 ft wingspan and is 12 ft high.

 Sports

-Notable sports teams in Penascola include:
+Notable sports teams in Pensacola include:

 Previously, the Pensacola Pelicans was an independent league baseball team that played at Jim Spooner Field from 2002 to 2010.

-The city hosted professional golf tournaments such as the Pensacola Open (PGA Tour, 1958-1988), the Pensacola Ladies Invitational (LPGA Tour, 1965-1968) and Pensacola Classic (Nike Tour, 1990-1995).
+The city hosted professional golf tournaments such as the Pensacola Open (PGA Tour, 1958–1988), the Pensacola Ladies Invitational (LPGA Tour, 1965–1968) and Pensacola Classic (Nike Tour, 1990–1995).

-America's Cup team American Magic call Pensecola their home port until the 2024 America's Cup commences.
+America's Cup team American Magic call Pensacola their home port until the 2024 America's Cup commences.

 The Five Flags Speedway is a half-mile paved racetrack that opened in 1953.
 It hosts the Snowball Derby stock car race every December since 1968.
 It has also hosted rounds of the NASCAR Grand National (now NASCAR Cup Series), Superstar Racing Experience, NASCAR Southeast Series, ARCA Racing Series, ARCA Menards Series East, ASA National Tour, CARS Pro Cup Series and Southern Super Series.